AnwiiD/DataMining-Heart-Failure/README.md

 For more details about the project, including datasets and analysis, visit our GitHub Pages website: [Datamining 2024-10 Indicators of Heart Disease](https://AnwiiD.github.io/DataMining-Heart-Failure)

+## Visual Analysis Of Key Heart Disease Indicators: Exploring the BRFSS Dataset
+In our analysis, we employed various visualization techniques with the BRFSS dataset:
+### Correlation Heatmap:
+We created a correlation heatmap to explore relationships between different variables, particularly those related to key indicators of heart disease.
+This heatmap provided a quick overview of positive or negative associations among the selected variables.
+### Countplot by Gender:
+We generated a countplot to visualize the distribution of heart disease cases based on gender.
+This type of plot allowed us to determine whether heart disease is more prevalent in males or females, offering a general perspective on the prevalence in the surveyed population.
+### Age-Grouped Heart Attacks by Gender:
+We grouped heart attack cases by age and gender to gain a more detailed understanding of how the incidence of heart disease varies across different demographic groups.
+This helped us identify potential patterns or significant differences in prevalence between males and females in different age brackets.

+### Associations Among Cardiovascular Events:
+Insights into Heart Attacks, Angina, and Strokes"** Additionally, we created another visualization to demonstrate that individuals experiencing heart attacks also tend to suffer from angina and strokes.
+This graphic provided insights into the co-occurrence of these cardiovascular events, highlighting potential common risk factors or associations within the dataset."

 ## Our Colab
 In this collaborative Google Colab notebook, we are actively processing and analyzing the key indicators of heart disease using the Behavioral Risk Factor Surveillance System (BRFSS) dataset.  **Link:** https://colab.research.google.com/drive/1Iai3o2oUkOMWRZbo2goXvb5BktcFxKcA?usp=sharing#scrollTo=wdW71kB8UVls